PaddlePaddle/CINN/README.md

 ## Acknowledgement
 CINN learned a lot from the following projects:

-- [Halide](https://github.com/halide/Halide): Referenced the design of most IR nodes.
+- [Halide](https://github.com/halide/Halide): Referenced the design of most IR nodes,
-- [TVM](https://github.com/apache/tvm): We learned many ideas including the semantics of some schedule primitives, TOPI, NNVM, and so on.
+- [TVM](https://github.com/apache/tvm): We learned many ideas including the semantics of some schedule primitives, TOPI, NNVM, and so on,
-- [tiramisu](https://github.com/Tiramisu-Compiler): The isl usage, polyhedral compilation, schedule primitive implementation, and so on.
+- [tiramisu](https://github.com/Tiramisu-Compiler): The isl usage, polyhedral compilation, schedule primitive implementation, and so on,
+- [tensorflow/xla]
+(https://github.com/tensorflow/tensorflow/tree/master/tensorflow/compiler/xla): Referenced the semantics of the primitive operations.